When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • mental illness.

-Relative contraindications are high blood pressure before the examination, if it must be done without fail, then the patient is given antihypertensive drugs.
+Relative contraindications are high blood pressure before the examination; if it must be carried out, then the patient is given antihypertensive drugs.
 Also, gastroscopy will not be performed until complete recovery if there are inflammatory diseases in the larynx and nasopharynx and pain in the heart.

-However, relative contraindications will not be taken into account if the examination should be carried out for health reasons in order to carry out medical procedures (for example, stopping bleeding).
+However, relative contraindications will not be taken into account if the examination must be carried out for vital reasons for the purpose of carrying out therapeutic procedures (for example, stopping bleeding).

-There are no absolute contraindications to gastroscopy, that is, if an emergency diagnosis is required, this study can be carried out even if there are relative contraindications, but after preliminary preparation of the patient.
+There are no absolute contraindications to gastroscopy, that is, this study, if emergency diagnosis is necessary, can be carried out even in the presence of relative contraindications, but after preliminary preparation sick.

 Relative contraindications to gastroscopy, depending on the presence of a particular pathology, can be divided into several groups: